MR

 Child-related benefits through Ontario Works include:

-To help you begin working, you can receive an advance payment of one month’s worth of child care.
+To help you begin working, you can receive an advance payment of one month’s child care.

-For unlicensed child care, the maximum benefit amount is $600, and for licensed care, there are no maximums.
+For unlicensed child care, the maximum benefit amount is $600, and there are no maximums for licensed care.
 In 12 months, you only can apply once for this benefit.

 When a family on Ontario Works does not receive the Ontario Child Benefit yet but has a child under 18, they may qualify for the Transition Child Benefit.
 It can help with the costs of caring for children.